-Current Patent Law Landscape First to File World: In 2011, the America Invents Act pushed US patent law towards a “first to file” standard.
+Current Patent Law Landscape: In 2011, the America Invents Act pushed US patent law towards a “first to file” standard.
 Whereas the US Patent and Trademark Office used to grant patents to the first company or individual to invent a product, it now grants them to the first person or company to file a patent and enable that invention.
 For the average company or solo inventor, this means that the question of when to actually file a patent has become a time-sensitive matter.

 Achieving Strategic Dominance in an Industry: Viewed with a strategic lens, your patent portfolio could be turned into a strategic asset for powering growth in your own industry.
 Making sure that your product research is protected from interference from competitors is as important as making sure that you’re not entangling yourself in patent thickets.

 Choosing between Trade Secrets and Patents: The fact is that patenting an invention involves sufficiency of disclosure or enablement.
 If the invention cannot be faithfully reproduced by someone skilled in that field then the US government won’t grant you a monopoly to commercialize it.
 That said, this public disclosure may empower competitors to design around your product, or supersede it.
 We can help you determine instances where it would be strategically more beneficial not to patent an invention.